Plant Problem Lab

 Feel the cane base for softness before adding water.

-Check whether lower yellow leaves are old leaves or a spreading pattern.
+Check whether lower yellow leaves are old leaves or still spreading.

 1. Step 1